iiAnderson/iianderson.github.io/_posts/2025-03-23-analysing-delays-of-popular-bristol-routes.md

 Services via Portsmouth
 ![Alt text](https://blog.robbiea.co.uk/assets/img/BRI-CDF-PHBR-March25.png "Bristol to Cardiff delays on the Portsmouth route by hour across march")

 These extra heatmaps give us a little more insight into the source of the delays.
-I initally suspected the Portsmouth route due to the congestion around the south coast, but it seems the route towards Taunton illicits more delays on average.
+It looks as though the Portsmouth route contributes slightly more delays than the Taunton one, which makes sense given the congestion services suffer around Portsmouth and Southampton.

 This is just a first pass analysis.
 In future posts, I'd like to look further at where these delays originate - and if it can show us bottlenecks in the network.